tablelandnetwork/docs/docs/sdk/README.md

 ---
 title: Overview
 description: Use the Tableland SDK in your JavaScript / TypeScript projects, with full Cloudflare D1 client compatibility.
-synopsis: The Tableland SDK provides a minimal client that implements the Cloudflare D1 Database interface on top of the Tableland network.
-It can be used as a drop-in replacement to work with many community-created D1 tools and libraries.
-It also comes with a set of helper utilities for working with Tableland.
 keywords:
   - sdk
   - javascript